TheresaLui/SelfHelpContent_v2/articles/problemscopingques.search/problemscopingques-create-service.md

                 {
                     "value": "Custom client using Management API or SDK", "text": "Custom client using Management API or SDK" },
                 {
                     "value": "dont_know_answer",
+                    "text": "Don't Know"
+                }
+            ],
+            "required": true
+        },
+        {
+            "id": "create_before",
+            "order": 3,
+            "controlType": "dropdown",
+            "displayLabel": :"Did you previously have a search service by the same name?", "watermarkText": "Choose an option",
+            "dropdownOptions": [
+                {
+                    "value": "Yes",
+                    "text": "Yes"
+                },
+                {
+                    "value": "No",
+                    "text": "No"
+                },
+                {
+                    "value": "dont_know_answer",